 Down Imaging or Down Scan Sonar For Catfish: Shows a similar area to broadband sonar but provides more detailed images making it easier to identify small details that you wouldn’t be able to see on broadband sonar.

 Side Scan or Side Imaging Sonar For Catfish: Side scan or side imaging sonar allows you to see below and on the sides of the boat and covers a much larger area and see amazing details (including individual fish).
 This makes the time spent searching for fish (and shad) much more productive.
 Side imaging sonar is hands down one of the top tools of most successful catfish anglers.

-More Area, Less Details On Side Imaging: It’s possible to view a 600 foot area of water (300 on each side) but you lose details with a large viewing area.
+More Area, Fewer Details On Side Imaging: It’s possible to view a 600-foot area of water (300 on each side) but you lose details with a large viewing area.
 To maintain the ability to see details and identify fish plus cover a large area of water maintain the side imaging view at 65 to 70 feet on each side of the boat.
-You’ll be able to find fish, shad and scan structure and cover as well as cover a larger are than you can with broadband or down imaging sonar.
+You’ll be able to find fish, shad, and scan structure and the cover, as well as cover a much larger area than you can with broadband or down imaging sonar.

 360 Sonar: Gives you the ability to see a detailed view 360 degrees surrounding the boat while sitting still.
 360 imaging technology is sold as an add on feature to side and down imaging.
 This is a newer technology that still brings a premium price.